By Brandy McDonnell

 Her mother, who had been dating Osman for a few years, was three months pregnant with Ebony at the time.

 “My mother always told me, ‘Ebony, there’s two stories,’” Dallas said, who is continuing to dig into the circumstances around her father’s death.
 “In the police report, you have all these just strange things. … I’m still in the process of putting it together.”

 Growing up, Dallas said she came to believe her biological father committed suicide and grappled with embarrassment and anger.
 At the same time, she longed to know more about her Somali heritage.

-“When I was in college, I would basically use art as a means of … learning about Somalia.
+“When I was in college, I would basically use art as a means of learning about Africa, learning about Somaliland.
 So, I Googled some images of Somalia, and this picture of three women dancing popped up.
 So, I painted it for one of my final senior projects.
 And then years later, after I actually met my family and went to my first Somali wedding … I realized I’d painting a wedding and had no idea,” she said, adding that the painting, which she has since revamped, is included in her new exhibit.